History of art

 Gain a global perspective of the History of Art with a part-time course

-Our part-time courses in the history of art recognise the globally diverse range of users, makers, and viewers, offering you the chance to join a group of peers eager to learn more about visual cultures, voices, and experiences.
+Our part-time qualifications in the history of art recognise the globally diverse range of users, makers, and viewers, offering you the chance to join a group of peers eager to learn more about visual cultures, voices, and experiences.
 Discover the latest debates in the history of art, through flexible learning and visits to Oxford’s world-leading museums and collections.

 What can you gain?